PhpGt/StyleGuide/brackets-braces/opening-closing-braces.md

 # Opening and closing braces

-## Opening braces should always be placed at the end of the line.
+## Opening braces should always be placed at the end of the line

 A consistent use of brace placement is used in this styleguide.
 With no exceptions, opening braces are always placed at the end of the line before the block they are opening.